NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

     fitting:
         tensorboard:
-            directory: 'log_path'
+            weight_freq: 100
             profiling: True

+The ``weight_freq`` flag controls each how many epochs the weights of the NN are stored.
+Note that smaller values will lead to slower performance and increased memory usage.

-After the ``n3fit`` run has finished, details of the run can be found in the chosen directory.
+After the ``n3fit`` run has finished, details of the run can be found in the replica directory, under the ``tboard`` subfolder.
 Logging details can be visualized in the browser with the following command:

 .. code-block:: bash

-    tensorboard --logdir log_path
+    tensorboard --logdir runcard_name/nnfit/replica_1/tboard

-Logging details will include the value of the loss for each experiment over time as well as a detailed analysis of the amount of time that TensorFlow spent on each operation.
+Logging details will include the value of the loss for each experiment over time, the values of the weights of the NN, as well as a detailed analysis of the amount of time that TensorFlow spent on each operation.